 Welcome to Lulu Island Honey's web page.
 Our bees collect nectar from the wild flowers that grow in and around Vancouver (100k radius).
 A perfect treat for those who follow the 100-Mile-Diet plan.
 Most of our honey comes from the flowers that grow along the Bridgeport Trail.
+We also bring in some fireweed from the Interior.

 Our honey is minimally treated & handled to preserve its flavour and nutrients.
 We don't use any additives or preservatives.
 Some of the wildflowers that grow in the area include fireweed, clover, heather, blackberries and others.
 The color of the honey depends on the time of year and what flowers are currently in bloom; the color tends to darken as the seasons progress (lighter color & milder flavor in the spring and darker color & stronger flavor in the fall).
 We harvest in the summer, spring and fall in order to capture all the seasonal flavors of Vancouver!